Richard Langhorne: Trial and execution

 He was tried on 14 June 1679.
 He was forced to defend himself, as a person charged with treason had no right then to defence counsel (this rule was not changed until the passage of the Treason Act 1695).
 His main defence consisted of an attack on the character of the Crown's principal witnesses, Oates and Bedloe, but since the judges were well aware of the deplorable past lives of both men, this seems to have made little impression.
 He also called a number of students from St Omer to prove that Oates had been at the college on the crucial dates when he claimed to be in London, but the public mood was so hostile to Catholics that the witnesses were barely able to make themselves heard over the roar of the crowd, and some of them were assaulted as they left the Court.
 Ironically, some of the same witnesses appeared for the prosecution at Oates' own trial for perjury in 1685, where the crowd treated them courteously, and the jury was told to weigh their evidence with the greatest seriousness.

 William Scroggs, the Lord Chief Justice, although violently prejudiced against Catholic priests, was relatively tolerant of Catholic laymen; his summing up was reasonably fair by the standards of the time, and he did warn the jury that on no account should an innocent man's life be taken away.
-Nonetheles, Langhorne was found guilty of High Treason.
+Nonetheless, Langhorne was found guilty of High Treason.

 As the result of a petition by his wife, a ‘true Protestant’, he received a month's reprieve to tidy the affairs of his clients.
 Kenyon suggests that the Crown was still hoping that he would confess, and it seems that he was offered a royal pardon if he did so.
 Langhorne was prepared, presumably with the consent of the Jesuit fathers, to give the Crown a list of all the Jesuit properties in England, (which turned out to be much less extensive than the Crown, misled by Oates's wild exaggeration of the Jesuits' wealth, had expected) but he steadily maintained his innocence.
 He also wrote a lengthy religious meditation in verse, which was later published.
 He was executed at Tyburn, London, on 14 July 1679.
 Public opinion was slowly turning against the Plot, and Langhorne's courageous death made a favourable impression on the watching crowd.